What is a solitaire?

 This card game dates from the mid-18th Century.
 Today, many people play solitaire games on their phones or devices.

-New clients often ask which of our solitaire styles is the most popular style for buyers.
+New clients often ask which of our solitaire styles is the most popular for buyers.
 The Lila design has been in great demand for the last few years.
 Its simple styling and choice of options make it a popular design.

 Most popular amongst solitaire rings?
 The ‘Lila’ ring design.

-The iconic solitaire engagement ring
+The iconic solitaire ring design

 The most popular type of solitaire jewellery is the iconic round brilliant-cut diamond engagement ring.
-Think of the Tiffany setting when you think of an engagement ring
+Think of the Tiffany setting when you think of an engagement ring.

 After round diamonds, the square Princess cut is the second most popular diamond cut for solitaire rings.